labgrid-project/labgrid/doc/configuration.rst

 MXSUSBLoader
 ~~~~~~~~~~~~
-An MXSUSBLoader resource describes a USB device in the mxs loader state.
+An :any:`MXSUSBLoader` resource describes a USB device in the mxs loader state.

 .. code-block:: yaml